spring1843/go-dsa/complexity.md

               n
 ```

 To understand the big O notation, let us focus on time complexity and specifically examine the O(n) diagram.
-This diagram depicts a decline in algorithm performance as input size increases.
+This diagram depicts a decline in algorithm performance as the input size increases.
 In contrast, the O(1) diagram represents an algorithm that consistently performs in constant time, with input size having no impact on its efficiency.
 Consequently, the latter algorithm generally outperforms the former.

 However, it is essential to note that this is not always the case.
-In practice, a O(1) algorithm with a single time-consuming operation might be slower than a O(n) algorithm with multiple operations if the single operation in the first algorithm requires more time to complete than the collective operations in the second algorithm.
+A O(1) algorithm with a single time-consuming operation might be slower than a O(n) algorithm with multiple operations if the single operation in the first algorithm requires more time to complete than the collective operations in the second algorithm.

 The Big O notation of an algorithm can be simplified using the following two rules: